b-hayes/CLI/readme.md

 If your class implements [`__invoke()`](https://www.php.net/manual/en/language.oop5.magic.php#object.invoke) or you pass in an anonymous function/closure then your app immediately executes without the need for the user to type a method/command name.

+## Additional Features.
+- Functions are provided for easily reading inputs, prompts, and confirmations and do not require PHP to have the readline extension installed.
+- Functions for generating/printing coloured strings.
+- Throwable responses for halting execution with coloured success/error/warning messages for the user.
+- Run any class by name in the terminal with the provided bin. 😲

 ## Getting started example.
 For those unfamiliar with command-line scripts...
 Make a file with a shebang line (#!) at the top that tells your shell to run this with PHP.